marty-tinus/plot-xamarin-plugin/readme.md

 Gets the Plot interface.

-_public static void HandleNotification(UIKit.UILocalNotification localNotification)_ **iOS only**

-Forwards the notification to the Plot library.
-Required to ensure the notification statictics are updated.

 _public static void PlotProjects.Plugin.Plot.MailDebugLog_

 Mails the debug log.
 Only works when, on Android the debug meta-data property of the PlotService is set to true, or on